-Yesterday, I was talking with a friend of mine whom I admire in the corporate HR space.
-She is a well-respected HR professional at her organization and until now hasn’t given much thought to jumping into the job search.
-She’s ready to take the plunge and after eight years re-enter the job search market.
+I just had a conversation with a friend who works in corporate HR and whom I greatly appreciate.
+She has been a recognized HR professional at her company up until this point, so she hasn’t given the idea of starting a job hunt any attention.
+After an absence of eight years, she is prepared to reenter the work market.
 Before we chatted, she spent some time on the blog and downloaded the copy of the resume template and cover letter template that I offer on the site.
 Even so, she wasn’t really sure yet where to begin.

 Job Search Tips: Preparing for Your Job Search

 I told my friend that the most important item to have when starting a job hunt is a strategy.
 I advise job searchers to start laying the groundwork well before they send out their resume or cover letter and begin a vigorous job hunt by attending events, following up with previous contacts, and getting their name out there in appropriate areas.

 Meaning: get your house in order.
 Make sure you’ve added the new feature of skills and qualifications to your LinkedIn profile, cleaned up your Facebook Timeline, and added a professional headshot and pictures to your social networking and web sites.
 Don’t have your Mom take the photo or crop the family portrait from 6 years ago.
 Hire or persuade a professional photographer to take your picture in a professional and flattering way.

 Share Industry-Related Content as Part of Your Job Search Strategy

 You should already be reading about the latest trends and changes in your industry of choice.
 It’s great for professional development, and don’t be shy to share that content with others.
 Social media management tools like Hootsuite offer the ability to schedule content to multiple social networks allowing you to work during the day while still reaching thought leaders, industry thinkers, and hiring managers at the same time.

 Important Job Search Advice: Guest Blog